toddledev/documentation/docs/05-the-editor/07-issues-panel/index.md

 Regularly check the issue panel during development to catch and fix issues early.
 :::

-# Structure
+## Structure

-The issue panel is split into two distinct views:
+The issue panel is split into two views:

 - **Current component/page**: Displays issues specific to the component or page you're currently editing
 - **Project overview**: Provides a complete list of all issues across your entire project.
 Issues are bundled by component or page with:
   - Expandable sections with a complete list of issues
   - A badge indicating the number of issues

-# Issue details
+## Issue details

 Each issue includes:

-- Severity level (info, warning, error) shown via icon
+- Severity level (info, warning, error) indicated via an icon
 - Descriptive title
 - Detailed description of the issue

 Click on an issue to navigate directly to its location in your project.

 ::: info
-Issues are also indicated with corresponding icons next to affected items, helping you quickly locate problem areas.
+Issues are also indicated with corresponding icons next to affected items in the editor, helping you quickly locate problem areas.
 :::

-# Finding specific issues
+## Finding specific issues

-## Search functionality
+### Search functionality

 Use the search bar to quickly find specific issues.

-## Filtering options
+### Filtering options

 Narrow down the displayed issues using filters for: